JonathanMEdwards/subtext10/doc/language.md

 ```
 When the interface `f` is updated, the `on-update` block is evaluated instead of trying to run the formula backwards.
 The updated value of `f` is passed into the `on-update` block, which then executes a `write` statement, which can only be used inside `on-update` blocks.
 The `write` statement evaluates `- 32 / 1.8` starting with the updated value of `f`, and then updates `c` with the result.
 Since the update formula is equivalent to running the output formula backwards, we get the same effect on `c`.

-An `on-update` block looks somewhat like a _callback_ in many conventional languages, but it is quite different because it is _static_: it is written into the definition of the formula and therefore known at compile time.
+Note that an `on-update` block looks like a _callback_ in many conventional languages, but it is quite different because it is _static_: it is fixed in the definition of the formula and therefore known at compile time.
 There is no way to dynamically associate callbacks with interfaces at runtime.

-Another differencec is that there are severe constraints on what can be done inside an `on-update` block, as we will proceed to explain.
+Also note that a `write` looks like _pointer assignment_ in many conventional languages, but it is actually highly restricted in order to know at compile time what it does.
+Subtext does not have dynamic pointer values as in standard imperative languages.
+The target of a `write` is static: it must be a reference to a writable location that is fixed at compile time, allowing only variability of indexing within an array.
+Another way of stating this restriction is that the target of a write can only vary dynamically between array siblings and cousins within the worskspace tree.
+This restrtiction lets us know at compile time the possible effects of a write more precisely than with conventional pointers.
+There are additonal major restrictions on the effects of a write that will be explained below.

 ### Interfaces can be unstable